milofultz/tinybrainfans/wiki/Programming/Shell/bash.md

 ---
-title: bash
+title: Shell
-description: bash is a shell that shipped with MacOSX.
+description: The shell is the terminal of your operating system.
+This is the *nix shell.
 ---

+The shell is the terminal of your operating system.
+This is the *nix shell.

 ## Basic Functions